Sil Swinkels: Youth career

-Senior career
+Aston Villa

 On 24 September 2024, Swinkels made his first appearance for the senior Aston Villa team for the first time since 2021 during a 2–1 away victory against Wycombe Wanderers in the EFL Cup.
 Swinkels was a regular substitute option for Villa in the 2024-25 UEFA Champions League and 2024-25 Premier League over the first half of the season but did not appear.

 On 28 November 2024, Swinkels signed another contract extension with Aston Villa.

 On 3 February 2025, Swinkels signed for EFL League One club Bristol Rovers on loan until the end of the season.
-Swinkels made his English Football League debut on 11 February 2025, scoring a 91st minute equaliser in a match against Stockport County.
+Swinkels made his English Football League debut on 11 February 2025, scoring a 91st-minute equaliser in a match against Stockport County.

 On 17 July 2025, Swinkels returned to League One, joining Exeter City on a season-long loan deal.

+On 4 January 2026, Swinkels was recalled from his loan at Exeter, and immediately loaned out to EFL League Two club Chesterfield for the rest of the season.
+Swinkels made his Chesterfield debut only one hour after his transfer was announced, playing 90 minutes in a 2–2 draw against Milton Keynes Dons.

+Sheffield Wednesday

+On 2 July 2026, Swinkels joined EFL League One club Sheffield Wednesday for an undisclosed fee, signing a three-year contract.
+He was one of eight players to make their debut against Bolton Wanderers in the EFL Cup, starting the game in a 1–0 win.
+He suffered a setback early into the season, with a hamstring injury he picked up in the EFL Cup second round against Wolverhampton Wanderers, with manager Henrik Pedersen ruling him out for three to four weeks.

 International career

 Swinkels played for Netherlands at the under-15 level.
 On 6 September 2021, Swinkels made his debut for Netherlands U18 in a 5–0 friendly victory over Italy.
 He scored his first goal at youth international level for Netherlands U18s, on 28 March 2022, in a 4–1 away victory over Germany.